th0razin3/vur/srcpkgs/smile/readme.md

 <p align="center"><img src="https://codeberg.org/th0razin3/vur/raw/branch/main/srcpkgs/smile/smile.png"></p>

 Smile is a simple emoji picker for Linux with custom tags support.
 It's build with Python 3 and GTK 3/4.
+The official releases are Flatpak only, but I decided to build and repackge this as a system wide package.
+The source is released [here](https://github.com/mijorus/smile).

 ## How do I install it?